EESSI/docs/docs/blog/posts/2026/05/lfoss-riscv.md

 ## Accessing the RISC-V stack

 The RISC-V stack is currently provided through the dedicated RISC-V development repository.
-To access it, just:
+To access it, make sure that the `software.eessi.io` and `dev.eessi.io` CernVM-FS repositories  are available on your system, and then just run:

 ```
 $ export EESSI_VERSION_OVERRIDE=2025.06-001